vdemedes/mongorito/Readme.md

 ## License

-Mongorito is released under the MIT License.
+Mongoritwo is released under the MIT License.